elephantscale/es-training-new/elastic/slides/Analytics.md

 ## Aggregation Rule #2

 * Aggregations run on the results of your query
-* Documents that don’t match your query aren’t accounted for
+* Documents that don't match your query aren't accounted for
 * Exception: global aggregation (more later)